Hot Punch Sauce

 The sauce can be made well in advance, as long as you re-heat it gently and don't let it boil.
 Serve with Light Christmas Pudding, see below.

 This recipe is taken from Delia Smith’s Christmas.
-Serves 8
+Serves 8.
+Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 First prepare the orange and lemon zests, and to do this it's best to use a potato peeler and pare off the outer zest, leaving the white pith behind.